MiSTer-devel/MkDocs_MiSTer/docs/advanced/network.md

 ```

 #### Enable sending preferred name to DHCP server
 Open dhcpcd configuration file for editing by running the command `nano /etc/dhcpcd.conf`
-(or `vi /etc/dhcpcd.conf` if you know what that is and prefer it) and press ++Enter++.
+by typing it and pressing ++Enter++.

 Press ++Down++ until you find this text:
 ```